50 Ways Google Can Help You Become A Better Teacher

 In fact, the sheer diversity of Google products might make them a more natural fit in the classroom in lieu of the iPad’s gravity.
 Below we’ve listed 50 ways teachers can get started using Google in the classroom.
 Let us know on our facebook page if we’ve missed anything.

-Ed note: Update: This post has been updated with new tips, links, and resources for the 2016-2017 school year to reflect the latest ways to use Google’s latest ‘stuff.’
+Ed note: Update: This post has been updated with new tips, links, and resources to reflect the latest ways to use Google’s latest ‘stuff.’

 Google In The Classroom: 50 Ways Google Can Help You Become A Better Teacher